-2. Relationship between leave policy and early childhood education and care policy and Care (ECEC) services or, if they do, only part-time).
+2. Relationship between leave policy and early childhood education and care policy

+The maximum period of post-natal leave is just over three years.
+About two years of this is unpaid (except for the recipients of 'cash-for care,' see 1d, but they may not use publicly-funded Early Childhood Education and Care (ECEC) services or, if they do, only part-time).
 Leave paid at a high earnings-related rate runs for nearly 14 months.
 There is an entitlement to ECEC from one year of age, available on a full-time basis at kindergartens (though if the child is born later than September 1, there might not be a place ready until one year later).
 There is, therefore, no gap between the end of leave and an ECEC entitlement.